shenxianpeng/blog/README.md

 Posts are saved by folder, with the hierarchy of year/month.

-Creating an post with following steps:
+Creating a post with the following steps:

 1. Running command `hexo new "post"`(the post name MUST lowercase) can generate `post.md` under `source/_drafts`
 2. Then update `post.md`, and fields such as `tags`, `categories` or `author`
 3. Once it's ready to post, move `post.md` to `source/_post/2022/01/` and run `hexo s` to see how it looks like

-If some all look good, push your changes to remote repository, CI will publish it automatically 🚀
+If some all look good, push your changes to the remote repository, and CI will publish it automatically 🚀

 A new commit will be pushed to the blog static files [repository](https://github.com/shenxianpeng/shenxianpeng.github.io)